return42/sphkerneldoc/linux_src_doc/block/blk-exec_c.rst

 Description
 -----------

    Insert a fully prepared request at the back of the I/O scheduler queue for execution.
 Don't wait for completion.

 .. _`blk_execute_rq_nowait.note`:

 Note
 ----

    This function will invoke \ ``done``\  directly if the queue is dead.

 .. _`blk_execute_rq`:

 blk_execute_rq
 ==============

-.. c:function:: int blk_execute_rq(struct request_queue *q, struct gendisk *bd_disk, struct request *rq, int at_head)
+.. c:function:: void blk_execute_rq(struct request_queue *q, struct gendisk *bd_disk, struct request *rq, int at_head)

     insert a request into queue for execution